Monday, May 11, 2026

 Adam and Eve choosing to eat from the forbidden tree clearly demonstrated they did not know right from wrong, or have infinite knowledge, otherwise they would not have eaten from it i.e. it was forbidden for a good reason.
 A reason they clearly did not understand or feel the need to agree with.

 We often choose the wrong course, believing (trusting) we are right.
-We seek to take the role of God - i.e., to be like God in knowing right from wrong - when we clearly are not God - demonstrated by all the pain and suffering of humanity as the result of making the wrong choice.
+We seek to take the role of God - i.e., to be like God in knowing right from wrong - when we clearly are not God - demonstrated by all the pain and suffering of humanity as the result of making the choice He warned them not to make (which was clearly the wrong choice).

 Only God has full knowledge of good and evil i.e., He knows all things.
 In other words, only he knows perfectly the best course of action to take in any and all situations.
 We do not.